aquasecurity/starboard/README.md

 the `kubectl create deployment` command which applies the default settings to the deployment descriptors.
 However, we also know that in Kubernetes the defaults are usually the least secure.

-Run the scanner to audit the configuration:
+Run the scanner to audit the configuration using [Polaris][polaris]:

 ```
 $ starboard polaris